HealthDet4ChronicDisease/HDCD/docs/component_specification.md

 # Component Specification

 ## Software Components
-* Describe at least 3 components specifying: what it does, inputs it requires, and outputs it provides

 **1. GeoMap**
 * *What it does:* Displays geographic boundaries for US states and counties on a projection